lucast233/BankingProject/public_html/Project/proposal.md

 			- Frozen accounts still show in results, but they can’t be interacted with.
 			- [Dev note]: Will want to add a column to Accounts table called frozen and default it to false
 				- Update transactions logic to not allow frozen accounts to be used for a transaction
+		- [ ] I was able to make  page that creates accounts, but it only applies it to the admin user, I couldn't figure out how to give an option of all users and assign the account to that user.
 		- Will be able to open accounts for specific users
 		- Will be able to deactivate a user
 			- Requires a new column on the Users table (i.e., is_active)